DanielJMoser/ObsidianVault/02-Areas/MCI/Knowledge Base/structural_concept.md

 - **Evaluations & Feedback**
   - Complete course evaluations
-  - View evaluation results    FEATURES
+  - View evaluation results    FEATURE ONLY FOR LECTURERS
   - Provide feedback to instructors
   - Understanding the TAN system